nest-desktop/nest-desktop/docs/user/setup/index.rst

    which can forward requests to the simulation engine.
    In summary, you have to start NEST Server too.

-   You can find the detailed information on NEST Server :doc:`here <nest-simulator:connect_nest/nest_server>`.
+   You can find the detailed information on NEST Server in :doc:`NEST simulator user documentation <nest-simulator:connect_nest/nest_server>`.

 .. raw:: html
    :file: ./templates/setup.html